flpmat/ltsp-cluster-openvz/README.md

 ```
 sudo -u postgres createdb ltsp -O ltsp
 ```
 Move to the new directory and create tables in database.
+You'll be prompted for the user's password.
 ```
 cd /usr/share/ltsp-cluster-control/DB/
 cat schema.sql functions.sql | psql -h localhost ltsp ltsp